 and was elected to the Merced City Council in November 2009.

-her husband Stuart have a two year old boy named Ryne.
+Stuart have a three year old son named Ryne, and this past summer

 Christine graduated Golden Valley High School in 2004

 and continued her education and love for volleyball at Merced College .